ckeditor/ckeditor4-docs/guides/dev/features/balloontoolbar/README.md

 # Balloon Toolbar

 <p class="requirements">
 	This feature was introduced in <strong>CKEditor 4.8</strong>.
-It is provided through the <a href="https://ckeditor.com/cke4/addon/balloontoolbar">Balloon Toolbar</a> plugin that is not included in any CKEditor preset available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and <a href="#!/guide/dev_plugins">needs to be added to your custom build</a> with <a href="https://ckeditor.com/cke4/builder">CKEditor 4 Online Builder</a>.
+It is provided through the <a href="https://ckeditor.com/cke4/addon/balloontoolbar">Balloon Toolbar</a> plugin that is not included in any CKEditor preset available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and <a href="#!/guide/dev_plugins">needs to be added to your custom build</a> with <a href="https://ckeditor.com/cke4/builder">CKBuilder</a>.
 </p>

 This plugin adds a possibility to display a toolbar, pointing at a particular element in the editor content.